Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Results and Discussion

 Something like the forgoing will happen for every core pair that overlaps a mostly empty orbital of a neighboring fragment, and we have only illustrated one of the many ways that a projective energy expression can be corrupted.
 This illustration has also pointed the way forward that we have taken: the building of a hierarchy that tends towards a Hermitian effective Hamiltonian, meaning that the bras and kets of the representation span the same space (even if, as mentioned above, the \textit{representation} is not Hermitian, due to the non-orthonormal bases).

 With XR[1], we move one step toward this Hermitian Hamiltonian that has demonstratively satisfactory numerics.
 The dissociation curve in Fig.~\ref{fig:XR0vsXR1} appears to be converging quickly to the FCI result.
-XR[1] aligns very well with FCI around the equilibrium distance, where the error at the minimum reduces from XR[0] to XR[1] by roughly 95 \%.
+XR[1] aligns very well with FCI around the equilibrium distance, where the energy error at the minimum reduces from XR[0] to XR[1] by roughly 95 \%.
 Even at shorter distances XR[1] performs reasonably well inside the rise above the dissociation energy threshold, after which it is abruptly corrupted.
+XR[2] is even more accurate, with the result being a faithful representation of the FCI potential at yet shorter bond distances.
+It is anticipated from this that convergence to the exact result will be quick with respect to order.

 An additional numerical experiment labeled XR[$\tilde{1}$] also appears in Fig.~\ref{fig:XR0vsXR1}.
 This curve was produced by expanding $\hat{S}$ in eq.~\ref{eq:termwisehermitian} to first order, which, as explained immediately following that equation, has the effect of mixing different orders in $\boldsymbol{\sigma}$.
-The extent of the degradation of the results is not easily anticipated because XR[$\tilde{1}$] is essentially XR[1] with select higher-order terms added, providing an exactly Hermitian effective Hamiltonian already at first order.
+The extent of the degradation of the results is not easily anticipated because XR[$\tilde{1}$] is essentially XR[1] with select higher-order terms added, providing an exactly Hermitian effective Hamiltonian already at (apparent) first order.
 This result is, however, consistent with the degradation of results that have been observed when $\mathbf{S}$ (before inversion) is computed to higher order than $\tilde{\mathbf{H}}$ in eq.~\ref{eq:matrixelements}.
+Simply put, internal inconsistencies with respect to the order of $\hat{S}$ are not tolerated.